spacepy/dbprocessing/docs/README.rst

 ``dbprocessing`` iteratively runs the appropriate codes to make all possible output files.

+``dbprocessing`` delegates the details of producing files to mission-specific processing codes.
+A processing code must have a command-line interface and produce a single output file from one or more inputs.
+There are no language restrictions; dbprocessing has been used with C, Interactive Data Language (IDL), Java, and Python.

+Support for a file format requires about 30 lines of Python to identify the product and extract required metadata, which can support many different products

 When new versions of codes or input files are provided, codes are re-run to ensure all outputs are up to date.